tesserato/neurospectral-audio-synthesis/neurospectral.md

 ![Predictions](images/results.png){#fig:results}

-Thus, we can define a new methodology for modeling of harmonic instruments, dubbed "Neuro-Spectral Synthesis", as summarized in figure @fig:neurospectral:.
+Thus, we can define a new methodology for modeling of harmonic instruments, dubbed "Neuro-Spectral Synthesis", as summarized in figure @fig:neurospectral.

 ![Schematic view of the final model](images/neurospectral.png){#fig:neurospectral}